jgowler/Terraform-for-Azure/beginner/1-resource-group-and-storage-account/README.md

         Type = "ResourceGroup"
     }
 ```

-All required arguments can be found i the documentation for the resource being created.
+All required arguments can be found in the documentation for the resource being created.

 ---
 The block for the storage account follows suit with required fields, but as the storage account will be created within the resource group that will be deployed we can reference information about the resource group to ensure that Terraform will attempt to create the storage account once the resource group is created:
 ```